SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 He gestured for them to follow him.
 "Right this way."

 The greeter led them into the back of the restaurant, into a closed off section through a weighted red curtain.
-He showed them to their private booth, opening its own privacy curtain before the two mares entered in.
+He showed them to their private booth, opening its privacy curtain before the two mares entered in.

 The greeter said, "Here are your menus," as he levitated two menus onto the table.
 "Your waiter will be with you shortly," he said before he left, closing the curtain.